This position performs duties for a unit in the Policy Division.

 Ability to learn about and use microcomputers for data retrieval, case

-evaluation, research and the preparation of material for meetings and
+evaluation, research and the preparation of material for meetings and reports.

 Ability to learn and use spreadsheet, graphic, word processing and related